JoakimSundman/caddy-https-tutorial/caddy-tutorial/step6.md

 Now that we have configured the Caddyfile to allow on-demand TLS we can try restarting docker-compose.
-Start by goig nback in the folder structure by using the command ``cd .`.
+Start by going back in the folder structure by using the command `cd .`.

 Afterwards use `docker-compose down` to turn the services off.